 Make sure that all pre-start checks are carried out before starting the generator set.
 Do not attempt to start the generator set until it is safe to do so.
 Warn all others in the vicinity that the generator set is about to start.

-Use a coolant heater if a separate source of power is available.
-The optional heater available from Cummins will help provide reliable starting under adverse weather conditions.
+The generator set's coolant heater will help provide reliable starting under adverse weather conditions.
 Be sure the voltage of the separate power source is correct for the heater element rating.